-Attachment 2: Fiscal Year 2024 Section 521 Stand Alone Rental Assistance (SARA) Application Requirements
+Attachment 2: Fiscal Year 2025 Section 521 Stand Alone Rental Assistance (SARA) Application Requirements

 This attachment describes the process to apply for a Stand Alone Rental Assistance (SARA) contract and the required application items.
-The agency requires submission of a complete application on or before Monday, September 16, 2024, at 5 PM ET.
+The agency requires submission of a complete application on or before (insert 30 days after date of notice issuance).
 If an applicant is submitting requests for multiple projects, a separate application package must be submitted for each project.
-The Agency expects to be able to provide a SARA contract to all qualified applicants in FY24.
+The Agency expects to be able to provide a SARA contract to all qualified applicants in FY25.